 Mike Tyson tells Jim Gray that he 'wanted to kill' Evander Holyfield when he bit off his ear

-Confession is part of Jim Gray's 'Talking to GOATs" Fox Nation special & book
+Confession is part of Jim Gray's 'Talking to GOATs' Fox News special & book

 Hall of Fame boxer Mike Tyson opened up to legendary sportscaster Jim Gray about biting off part of Evander Holyfield's ear during their infamous 1997 bout -- and said he'd do it again.